Factbox - Iran's parliamentary election process

-TEHRAN Iranians will vote on Friday in a parliamentary election that is a contest between loyalists to Supreme Leader Ayatollah Ali Khamenei and allies of President Mahmoud Ahmadinejad.
+TEHRAN Iranians voted on Friday in a parliamentary election that amounted to a contest between loyalists to Supreme Leader Ayatollah Ali Khamenei and allies of President Mahmoud Ahmadinejad.

-Sidelined since a disputed presidential election in 2009, leading pro-reform groups are not taking part in the vote because they say it is not "free and fair".
+Sidelined since a disputed presidential election in 2009, leading pro-reform groups did not take part in the vote because, they said, it was not "free and fair".

-They are looking beyond this election to the presidential race next year instead.
+They were looking beyond this election to the presidential race next year instead.

-Tightening international sanctions against Iran over its disputed nuclear programme combined with rampant inflation and discontent over the 2009 vote result may boost turnout in the March 2 vote.

 * CANDIDATE VETTING

-- Candidates for the 290-seat assembly were screened by government-run committees and the Guardian Council, a conservative body of clerics and jurists that checks hopefuls for commitment to Islam and their belief in the Velayat-e Faqih (the religious system of law).
+- Candidates for the 290-seat assembly were screened by government-run committees and the Guardian Council, a conservative body of clerics and jurists that checks hopefuls for commitment to Islam and their belief in the Velayat-e Faqih (religious system of law).

-- After the vetting process, some 3,200 candidates have been allowed to run out of about 5,395 who originally signed up.
+- After the vetting process, some 3,200 candidates were allowed to run out of 5,395 who applied to do so.

 * CAMPAIGNING

 - Iran has no tradition of disciplined party membership or detailed party platforms.
-Two main groups, both hardliners, have emerged.
-But some candidates are backed by more than one group and allegiances often shift.
+Two main groups, both conservative hardliners, have emerged but some candidates are backed by more than one group and allegiances often shift.

-- THE UNITED FRONT OF PRINCIPLISTS: The biggest hardline group, which includes loyalists to Khamenei.
+- THE UNITED FRONT OF PRINCIPLISTS: The biggest hardline group, encompassing loyalists to Khamenei.
 This group is supported by the clerical establishment's backbone - the elite Revolutionary Guards, powerful bazaar merchants and influential clerics.
-It is the group expected to win the most seats.
+It was expected to win the most seats.
 Hardliners label themselves "principlist" for their loyalty to the ideals of the Islamic Republic.

-- THE RESISTANCE FRONT: This hardline group is backed by Ahmadinejad supporters, who want the president to distance himself from the "deviant current", that is believed to have attempted to undermine the role of the clergy in the Islamic state.
-This group is expected to gain more support in smaller towns and provincial areas.
+- THE RESISTANCE FRONT: Backed by Ahmadinejad supporters, who want the president to distance himself from the "deviant current" accused of trying to undermine the role of the clergy in the Islamic state.
+This group was expected to gain more support in smaller towns and provincial areas.

 - THE NATION'S VOICE: This small group is composed of staunch hardline critics of Ahmadinejad.

-- Independent candidates in some cities may attract more support as the vote in such places will depend on the reputation of candidates and personal contacts with voters.
+- Independent candidates in some cities could attract more support as the vote in such places would depend on the reputation of candidates and personal contacts with voters.

 * THE VOTE AND THE RESULT